 So I took care of the areas I was used to and where I still felt competent.

-During sleep, the pain usually arose alternately in my fingers, hands, wrists, forearms, elbows, shoulders, legs, knees, feet, and toes.
+By then, while I slept, the pain usually arose alternately in my fingers, hands, wrists, forearms, elbows, shoulders, legs, knees, feet, and toes.

 Besides, I got a “moon face” – bloated and therefore plump – caused by taking cortisone.